cancervariants/fusion-representation/docs/source/index.rst

    this draft has not yet been evaluated for formal endorsement by any professional society.
 Community alignment status is organized on GitHub and summarized at :ref:`feedback`.

-The Gene Fusion Guidelines are a collection of recommendations for the precise representation of gene fusions, assembled by a cross-consortia initiative between members of the `Clinical Genome (ClinGen) Somatic Cancer Clinical Domain Working Group <https://clinicalgenome.org/working-groups/clinical-domain/somatic-cancer-cdwg/>`_, the `Cancer Genomics Consortium <https://cancergenomics.org/>`_, the `Cytogenetics Committee of the College of American Pathologists (CAP) and the American College of Medical Genetics and Genomics (ACMG) <https://www.cap.org/member-resources/councils-committees/cap-acmg-cytogenetics-committee/>`_,
+The Gene Fusion Specification is a collection of models and guidance for the precise representation of gene fusions, assembled by a cross-consortia initiative between members of the `Clinical Genome (ClinGen) Somatic Cancer Clinical Domain Working Group <https://clinicalgenome.org/working-groups/clinical-domain/somatic-cancer-cdwg/>`_, the `Cancer Genomics Consortium <https://cancergenomics.org/>`_, the `Cytogenetics Committee of the College of American Pathologists (CAP) and the American College of Medical Genetics and Genomics (ACMG) <https://www.cap.org/member-resources/councils-committees/cap-acmg-cytogenetics-committee/>`_,